 After leaving Sealy Tarns, we followed the trail sign to the left and continued our climb.
 Orange markers, set out every 600 feet, highlighted the way.
 The second-half was just as steep.
-We spent a lot of time looking down to make sure our footing was secure.
+We spent a lot of time looking down to secure footing.
 We clamored up rocks and patches of tussocks, scrambled over boulders and scree before reaching the windy skyline ridge.

 I heaved open one of the massive doors, trying not to let the wind wrench the handle from my grip.
 I closed the door, latch and looked around.
 We were in a small entrance way.
 We took off our shoes, walked through another door and into a kitchen, dining area.
 It was warm and full of friendly hikers from all over the world.
 We sat down with our packs and dug out our peanut butter and jelly sandwiches.
 We refueled and looked out the large windows, enjoying the snow-covered mountain from inside.

 After thirty minutes, we were ready to head down.
 It was much colder up here and before we left, we layered up.
 I was glad I brought pants!
-They kept me warm and protected my butt scooting over loose scree on some of the steeper declines going down.
+They kept me warm and protected my butt scooting over loose scree on some of the steeper declines.

 It took us two and a half hours to descend.
 We were tired and legs, a little wobbly, but we did it!

 The Mueller Hut Route is a definite must if you ever make it to Mt.
 Cook National Park!